tars/tars/README.md

     gulp init

-Create fonts, images (with subdirs) and js/plugins directories.
+Create fonts, images (with subdirs), js/libs and js/plugins directories.
 Create assets folder inside template module.

 If you use Windows, you have to add key `--ms`.